-- PPE continued to be a routine part of operational practice with staff being both well-equipped and trained. - Flexibility remains in the closure of Day Centres. - Reviews and the re-provision of services to patients discharged during the first phase of the pandemic, between March-August 2020 were now concluding. - Recovery of paused Continuing HealthCare assessments from the first phase of the pandemic (March-August 2020) continues. - The risk of staff absence because of Covid-19 related illness or selfisolation was now much lower, however many of the pandemic related pressures on carers continue and a backlog of non-urgent care demand was showing. - In terms of support for care providers, grant funding to support infection control measures, workforce capacity and rapid testing ends on 31 March. - Ongoing infection prevention and control training continued to be offered and taken up by staff.
-This was in conjunction with the Clinical Commissioning Group. - Advice, guidance and weekly briefings were being given from the Director of Adult Social Services and Director of Public Health. - Staffing shortages were being supported via work with the Local Resilience Forum.
-There showed to be a reduction in demand. - The vaccination co-ordination continued and encouragement for all eligible social care workforce to take up the vaccination was offered.
+- In terms of support for care providers, grant funding to support infection control measures, workforce capacity and rapid testing ends on 31 March. - Ongoing infection prevention and control training continued to be offered and taken up by staff.
+This was in conjunction with the Clinical Commissioning Group. - Advice, guidance and weekly briefings were being given to the adult social care sector from the Director of Adult Social Services and Director of Public Health. - Staffing shortages were being supported via work with the Local Resilience Forum.
+There showed to be a reduction in demand for the support since mid-February. - The vaccination co-ordination continued and encouragement for all eligible social care workforce to take up the vaccination was offered.
 This was still very much a focus for the service. - Dorset HealthCare Trust had been providing a service for staff in all social care and NHS organisations to support those who were experiencing high levels of stress and distress.
-It was found that social care leaders were reporting some high levels of emotional stress within the sector - particularly in care homes. - There had been a visible reduction in the number of care homes with infection outbreaks but there still needed to be vigilance on the matter as the risk remained high. - The availability of care provision was good, however costs are still rising which had been linked to additional requirements of COVID that was not covered by grants. - Strategic commissioning activity was underway and developments of commissioning strategies for older peoples care homes and extra care housing was ongoing. - National guidance on care home visiting would change on 8 March and would enable increased levels of visiting by relatives in order to support the well-being of residents.
+It was found that social care leaders were reporting some high levels of emotional stress within the sector - particularly in care homes. - There had been a visible reduction in the number of care homes with infection outbreaks but there still needed to be vigilance on the matter as the risk remained high. - The availability of care provision was good, however costs are still rising which had been linked to additional requirements of COVID that were not covered by grants. - Strategic commissioning activity was underway and developments of commissioning strategies for older peoples care homes and extra care housing was ongoing.

+National guidance on care home visiting would change on 8 March and would enable increased levels of visiting by relatives in order to support the well-being of residents.